Case Study Overview

 Start a Sales-Aligned ABM Program with Minimal Effort and Cost

 The marketing team at SnapFulfil wears a lot of hats.
 Katie McCauley, Marketing Manager at SnapFulfil, is one half of a two-person team that directs the entire global marketing strategy.
-For Katie’s team, launching and maintaining an ABM program that their (also small) sales team was aligned with—and that generated high-value leads—came down to time and efficiency.
+For Katie’s team, launching and maintaining an account-based marketing program that their (also small) sales team was aligned with—and that generated high-value leads—came down to time and efficiency.

 “With such a lean sales team,” says Katie, “we always want to make sure we’re giving them leads that they're actually able to or want to be working.
 But we’re almost 100% remote, with limited resources, so nailing down our ideal target account list is difficult.”

-When Katie engaged with RollWorks, her team was essentially building a target account list from scratch.
+As a big part of this case study, it's important to note that when Katie engaged with RollWorks, her team was essentially building a target account list from scratch.
 She and her counterparts in sales had an executive directive to target both enterprise and mid-market companies with the goal of generating new and recurring revenue.

 “It had to be as targeted as possible.
 I didn’t want to hand over leads that were unlikely to change their WMS.
 There's no reason for us to be marketing to those people.
 Same thing for display advertising.
 We're paying for those impressions and we can’t afford to pay for impressions that will never convert.”